UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-02_activity.rst

 #.
 A copy-and-paste of your terminal debugging activity.

-Submitting Your Work
+Demstrating your work
 =====================

+Either gring your work to class or office hours, or show your instructor.
-Provide your response in the text file and upload it below.
-Name the file YOURLASTNAMEDebugging.txt.
-For example, you might submit:
+ For example, you might produce:

 ::